Dariela07/Irish-Housing-Market-Assessment/README.md

-## INTRODUCTION
+## Project Overview
-This analysis provides an overview of Irish housing market by assessing the average housing price and sales volume by county.
-Housing prices indicate the living cost in a region; and for property investment purpose, a high transaction volume is favoured due to the ease of resale.
-Furthermore, the average monthly price for Dublin, the most popular immigrant city in Ireland, is forecasted, offering insights for the property investment decisions.
+This project analyzes the Irish housing market using ten years of monthly average housing prices and sales volume data by county from the Irish Property Services Regulatory Authority (PSRA).
+Key steps include:
+- Data Management: Saving and retrieving data from a database.
+Data Wrangling: Cleaning and preparing the data for analysis.
+Exploratory Data Analysis and Visualization: Creating various visualizations, including pie charts, bar charts, and combined line charts.
+Forecasting: Predicting the next month's Dublin housing prices using a deep learning model.
+This model employs Long Short-Term Memory (LSTM) networks combined with Dense layers, Dropout layers, and LayerNormalization techniques, achieving a Mean Absolute Percentage Error (MAPE) of 7.8% on the test dataset.
+Finally, the project compares the actual and forecasted values in a plotted graph.y investment decisions.

 ## Irish Property Dataset